ntt2k/SWVM/README.md

 ---------------------------
 (using PubNub as signal server)

-+ The goal of this project to replace Cisco WebMeeting or Google+ Hangout with something 100% open-source!
++ The goal of this project to replace Cisco WebEx, GoToMeeting or Google+ Hangout with something 100% open-source!

 + Right now it can only send email invitation for an online video chat (work both on Desktop & Mobile platform) ... next feature for screensharing, etc ...